Home

 Once an addict has been triggered, they may not realize it at first.
 The signs of a trigger into relapse include an event, followed by some automatic thoughts, feelings and then cravings for the drugs of choice.
 Once the cravings have occurred, then the addict may start to have "permission thoughts" that tend to justify or rationalize that it is somehow Okay to take a drink or use drugs.

 In addition, substituting the permission thoughts with non-permission thoughts can also help derail the relapse progression.
-Thought-stopping and taking an inventory of what is to gain and what is to lose are also techniques used in relapse prevention.
+Thought-stopping and taking an inventory of what is to gain and what is to lose are also techniques used in preventing relapses.
 Another strategy is to call a friend, sponsor or therapist when the cravings or permission thoughts occur.

 A therapist or drug counselor can help the addict with interpersonal skills training and communication skills in order to lessen the likelihood of relapse.
 For instance, a person may relapse because they are having a difficult time dealing with social pressure, interpersonal conflict or having difficulties dealing with their own negative emotions.
 Some addicts also slip back into denial and relapse because they wish to test their own personal control they have over the alcohol or drug use.